 Questions and Answers session including Dr Fozia Tariq (microbiologist), Dr Tariq Razzaq (dermatologist), Dr Mohammed Naseer ud din (anaesthetist) and Dr Amir Hannan (GP)

 Who needs to be tested for COVID-19?

 Our priority is testing patients to inform their clinical diagnosis.

 all essential workers including NHS and social care workers with symptoms (see the full list ofessential workers)

-anyone over 65 with symptoms
+anyone with symptoms

 anyone with symptoms whose work cannot be done from home (for example, construction workers, shop workers, emergency plumbers and delivery drivers)

 anyone who has symptoms of coronavirus and lives with any of those identified above

 social care workers and residents in care homes (with or without symptoms) both to investigate outbreaks and, following successful pilots, as part of a rolling programme to test all care homes

 NHS workers and patients without symptoms, in line with NHS England guidance